CAS Undergraduate Research Fellowship

 Who Gets Priority?

-We prioritize applicants who don’t have any previous research experience and individuals who have experienced under-representation in their lived experience.
+We prioritize applicants who don’t have any previous research experience.

 About the Program